 Confluence has been updated to version 6.15.9

-We've created a special button that helps to generate a query.
+We've implemented a special button that helps you to search by the grid's content.

 JQL search helper query format

 The format of the query in JQL search helper is following: "GRID_NAME"."COLUMN_TITLE" <operator> "search value"

 You can use various JQL operators depending on the data format: